Water for Elephants by Sara Gruen: A Book Review/Analysis

-As the narrative truly begins you then meet Jacob.
-The story is told through his memories.
-Although the memories are being told by a cantankerous ninety-year-old (or ninety-three-year-old) version of himself.
+As the narrative truly begins, you then meet Jacob.
+A cantankerous ninety-year-old (or ninety-three-year-old) version of himself tells the story in the form of memories.

-The memories begin with the most eventful moment in young Jacob Jankowski's life.
+The memories begin with the most memorable moment in young Jacob Jankowski's life.
 He's a 23-year-old penniless, down-on-his-luck man who is an Ivy League dropout studying to be a vet.
-After get getting the devastating news he runs away and accidentally joins a circus.
+After he gets the devastating news, he runs away and accidentally joins a circus.

 Something that astounded me most about Gruen's writing was how much research she did for the book.
 After I read this, I started doing a little research myself, because some of it seemed too incredible to be real.
 It wasn't long before I realized much of what she wrote about was true to life in that time frame and especially true for real live circuses.

-Through her writing, some of the stories she writes about were taken from real-life stories that she uncovered during her research.
-She also plays on how circuses before there were regulations on how animals or people for that matter were treated.
-August's abuse to the animals was not unusual during this time.
+Through her writing, she wrote about the stories she uncovered during her research.
+She also writes about what circuses were like before there were regulations on the treatment of animals and people.
+August's abuse of the animals was not unusual during this time.

 She has also done a lot of research on circuses.
 During the prologue, she states that the band is playing stars and stripes.
-That was truly used as a code to all those in the circus that something has gone terribly wrong.
+That was genuinely used as a code to all those in the circus that something has gone wrong.

-Water for Elephants is a very interesting title.
+Water for Elephants is an unusual title.
 The first time we hear Gruen reference the title in the book is when Jacob realizes one of his fellow nursing home patients is telling a white lie about working for the circus.
 He says that he used to carry water for elephants.
-People used to believe this was an actual job, but Jacob had worked for a circus knew better and called the man on it.
+People used to believe this was an actual job, but Jacob had worked for a circus who knew better and called the man on it.